-L. Credit for prior public service: An employee separated from public service who has previously accumulated sick leave shall be re-credited if re-employment in public service takes place within ten (10) years of the last termination from public service and the employee provides proof of the prior leave balance.

-An employee who transfers from other public employment in Ohio to county employment shall be credited with the unused balance of their sick leave accumulated during prior service in accordance with the O.R.C.
-The employee is responsible for obtaining certification of the previously accumulated sick leave for County records and shall do so within ninety (90) days of employment.

-M. Sick leave procedure.
+- L. Credit for prior public service: An employee separated from public service who has previously accumulated sick leave shall be re-credited if re-employment in public service takes place within ten (10) years of the last termination from public service and the employee provides proof of the prior leave balance. - An employee who transfers from other public employment in Ohio to county employment shall be credited with the unused balance of their sick leave accumulated during prior service in accordance with the O.R.C.
+The employee is responsible for obtaining certification of the previously accumulated sick leave for County records. - M. Sick leave procedure.
 Employees requesting time off which meets the guidelines for sick leave should follow the appropriate procedure established by their Appointing Authority or designee.
-Any requests meeting the definition of the Family Medical Leave Act (FMLA) should also follow up with Human Resources or the Appointing Authority designee.
+Any requests meeting the definition of the Family Medical Leave Act (FMLA) should also follow up with Human Resources or the Appointing Authority or designee.